 When construction works, excavation, boring or demolition is to be conducted on a site, it can be necessary to conduct a dilapidation report for any adjacent structures.
-This is not the same as a standard inspection and defect report; it just records the condition and integrity of the neighboring structures and surrounds, before any work is carried out.
+This is not the same as a standard inspection and defect report; it just records the condition and integrity of the neighbouring structures and surrounds before any work is carried out.

-By having a one carried out both before and after the work, it becomes possible to assess what conditions were pre-existing, and what damage was or was not likely to have been the result of the construction or excavation works.
+Conducting a dilapidation survey both before and after works makes it possible to assess what conditions were pre-existing, and what damage was or was not likely to have been the result of the construction or excavation works.

-It is likely that Council will only approve a development adjacent to other buildings, on condition that a dilapidation report be lodged by an independent qualified professional engineer, such as our expert team.
-Councils usually require about four copies of the report, and each to have copies of the colour images of the various details of the existing building.
+It is likely that council will only approve a development adjacent to other buildings on the condition that a dilapidation survey is lodged by an independent qualified professional engineer, such as our expert Melbourne property report team.
+Councils usually require about four copies of the dilapidation report, each containing copies of colour images of the various details of the existing building.

-If the work to be carried out involves below ground structures, such as underground parking, or deep foundations for a multi-storey building, then a dilapidation report is essential, in case this work affects the foundations or structure of the existing building.
-In these cases, a copy of the dilapidation report needs to be provided to the owner of the existing building.
+If the work to be carried out involves below-ground structures – such as underground parking, or deep foundations for a multi-storey building – then a dilapidation works report is essential in case this work affects the foundations or structure of the existing building.
+In these cases, a copy of the dilapidation survey needs to be provided to the owner of the existing building.

 Vibration damage risk

-Similarly, with any construction work likely to produce significant vibration, such as excavation, demolition or road building, it is also important to have a dilapidation report as a record of the original state of an adjacent existing building, in case the vibration affects either the structure or fabric of the building.
+Similarly, with any construction work likely to produce significant vibration, such as excavation, demolition or road building, it is important to have a dilapidation report in Melbourne as a record of the original state of an adjacent existing building in case the vibration affects either the structure or fabric of the building.

-Sometimes a local Council can make a request that a dilapidation report include Council property, such as the road surface, kerbs and gutters, footpath and signs, in case these are damaged by heavy construction vehicles.
+Sometimes a local council can make a request that a dilapidation works report include council property – such as the road surface, curbs and gutters, footpath and signs – in case these are damaged by heavy construction vehicles.

-The dilapidation report Casey Building Inspections will conduct prior to adjacent construction work, will establish the true condition of the existing structure.
-The final inspection will establish the condition after construction has been completed.
-The existence of the dilapidation report eliminates the potential of unnecessary legal costs, but where damage does occur, it can justify a claim for rectification or reparation.
+The dilapidation works we conduct prior to adjacent construction work will establish the true condition of the existing structure, and the final inspection will establish the condition after construction has been completed.
+The existence of the report eliminates the potential of unnecessary legal costs – but where damage does occur, it can justify a claim for rectification or reparation.

-In Melbourne, a dilapidation report carried out by Casey building inspections can sometimes inform the owner of potential structural faults or problems in an existing building that they may not have been aware of.
-This knowledge then prevents any inappropriate blaming of the builder of the adjacent property, and avoids both bad feeling and inappropriate litigation.
+In Melbourne, property reports on dilapidation carried out by Casey can sometimes inform owners and buyers of potential structural faults or problems in an existing building that they may not have been aware of.
+This knowledge, which can be especially invaluable for first home buyers and those interested in participating in house auctions, can prevent any inappropriate blaming of the builder of the adjacent property and avoids both bad feelings and inappropriate litigation.

 What is included in the report

-Dilapidation reports typically include things like notes, measurements, photographs and diagrams, usually signed by the owner of the property being inspected, and the party undertaking the works.
-The dilapidation report documents the cracks or other damage to an existing building, and the construction material used, not only in the structure(s) on the property, but also in the driveways and footpaths.
+Dilapidation survey report typically includes things like notes, measurements, photographs and diagrams, usually signed by the owner of the property being inspected and the party undertaking the works.
+They document cracks or other damage to an existing building, and the construction material used not only in the structure(s) on the property but also in the driveways and footpaths.
 Other features on the property surrounding it are documented.
-Included in the dilapidation report are both major and minor faults like loose roof tiles, or minor ceiling cracks.
+Included are both major and minor faults like loose roof tiles and minor ceiling cracks.

 Once the construction work has been completed, a final inspection is carried out, and any change or damage to the existing building is recorded.
-Appropriate steps can then be taken for remediation of any damage, now that the dilapidation report clearly demonstrates the ‘before and after’ case.
+Appropriate steps can then be taken for remediation of any damage now that the report dilapidation report clearly demonstrates the ‘before and after’ case.